danielAmar02/danielAmar02/README.md

 - 🇮🇱 I am living in Israel but you can speak to me in 🇫🇷🇪🇸🇺🇸🐍

-- 📫 You can reach me on daniel.amar@ensae.fr
+- 📫 You can reach me on amar.daniel08@yahoo.fr

 <!---
 danielAmar02/danielAmar02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.